 Duolingo is another free way to learn Chinese.

-Non-fiction Books About China
+Non-fiction Books to Learn About China

 Fiction Books About China

 There are many children’s books set in China.
 Here are a few chapter books to get you started.